Jonathan Wild: Literary treatments

 The figures of Peachum and Macheath were picked up by Bertolt Brecht for his updating of Gay's opera as The Threepenny Opera.
-The Sheppard character, Macheath, is the "hero" of the song Mack the Knife.
+The Sheppard character, Macheath, is the "hero" of the song "Mack the Knife".

 In Sir Arthur Conan Doyle's Sherlock Holmes novel, The Valley of Fear, the arch-villain Professor Moriarty is referred to as a latter-day Jonathan Wild by Holmes:

 In 2000, Jonathan Wild appeared as a character in the David Liss novel A Conspiracy of Paper, ISBN 0-8041-1912-0.
 Jonathan Wild is also the title character in the 2005–2006 Phantom stories "Jonathan Wild: King of Thieves" and "Jonathan Wild: Double Cross".

 In 2014, author Aaron Skirboll released The Thief-Taker Hangings: How Daniel Defoe, Jonathan Wild, and Jack Sheppard Captivated London and Created the Celebrity Criminal.

-In 2015, Jonathan Wild appeared as a character in the Paul Tobin (author) Eisner-nominated (2015) graphic novel I Was the Cat, drawn by Benjamin Dewey.
+In 2015, Jonathan Wild appeared as a character in Paul Tobin's Eisner-nominated (2015) graphic novel I Was the Cat, drawn by Benjamin Dewey.

 Jake Arnott featured him as one of the main characters in his 2017 novel The Fatal Tree.

 Jonathan Wild has an important role in the background to the fantasy novel The Hanging Tree, the sixth part of Ben Aaronovitch's Rivers of London series.
 Much of the book's plot revolves around a secret magical treatise by Isaac Newton, which was stolen by Jonathan Wild and disappeared for centuries, only to reappear in the underworld of 21st-century London.

 Confessions of the Fox, a novel by Jordy Rosenberg (2018), mostly about Jack Sheppard, has Wild as an important character.

+Markus Gasser's 2022 novel Die Verschwörung der Krähen, based on the life of Daniel Defoe, includes Wild, spelled Wylde, as the secret ruler of the London underworld.